 Get some sleep

 You’ve spent all weekend dancing, drinking and having fun.
 Sleep was the last thing on your mind – but now you’re exhausted and in need of some rest and relaxation.
 Dive into bed and catch some much needed Zzzzs.
 You’ll feel so much better after a good night’s sleep, and feel able to tackle the world again.

 No, not alcohol.
 Water.
 Lots of it.
 Water is your friend following a heavy weekend of drinking.
 Your body will be extremely dehydrated and the best way to help your body detox after a heavy session is to drink lots of water.

-You prob have spent the whole weekend eating junk-food and drinking booze.
+You probably have spent the whole weekend eating junk-food and drinking booze.
 It’s important that you cancel this all out over the next few days by eating lots of fruit and veg.
 Your body will prob be craving junk food, but try and balance out these cravings with some balanced meals which will get you back on track and feeling good in no time.
-Your body will thank you for it.
 A homemade smoothie is perfect for restoring all those lost vitamins.